TimSnaith/OnePoint-API-Documentation/Recipient.md

 supplied in the optional `Duplication` parameter.

 ##### Fields
-A list of fields separated by a comma that refer should be checked for duplication.
+A list of fields separated by a comma that refer to what should be checked for duplication.
 These can be any from the following list:

 Name | Description
 ---- | -----------